mptbs/help-pages/index.md

 ![icon](/mu-help/images/icon.png)

 In order to start the Mu, just click on the Mu icon to run the program.
-To make sure the Thunderboard Sense is connected, open the Repl and press enter. "> > >" should show up.
-If it doesn't, try to reset the Thunderboard.
-The Thunderboard is now ready to be used.
+To make sure the Thunderboard Sense is connected, open the [Repl](#repl) and press enter. "> > >" should show up.
+If it doesn't, a program might be running.
+Try pressing CTRL+C to exit the running program.
+If that doesn't work, try to reset the Thunderboard.

 # Mu Buttons